WillianPaiva/1flow/docs/Migration MongoDB to PostgreSQL.md

 # Migration MongoDB → PostgreSQL

 - port all models
-	- archive DB back into production DB, dedicated table.
+	- The archive DB will be back into the production DB, only a simple  dedicated table.
 		- simplify dot.env, settings, etc (no more archive DB)
-- port API
-- port all views

 - rename MongoDB classes as “MongoArticle” etc

-- rename MongoDB tasks
-- migrate feeds
-	- clone feed into PG
-		- this will launch tasks, new articles are pulled in, users can use 1flow again
-	- clone articles and relink
+- duplicate core.tasks.refresh_all_feeds() to allow parallel fetches in both databases
+- port all views to PG.

-	- clone reads
+- MIGRATE

+- port/clean API (tastypie)